 Ultimately any code will be broken eventually for reasons having to do with how groups develop paradigms.
 There is no permanent ‘secure group code’ aside from those that are evolving among users, such as spoken languages.

 By properly using tribal languages in the mining and securing of a currency, the number of people who can crack a currency is reduced to the number of people who speak the language used to secure the coin.

 Basics of digital currency

-Digital currencies are likely to transition to an 'artificial intelligence ecosystem' soon.
+Digital currencies are likely to transition to an 'artificial intelligence ecosystem' sometime soon.
 That just means that 'coins' will be created by people doing simple tasks which improve their network's algorithm, on their computer, and the algorithms will be some kind of processes which develop sciences.